radoslawkalamon/natally-wordpress/README.md

-# Natally v2 (Wordpress Theme)
+# Natally (Wordpress Theme)

 ## English description

-This is an archive repository of a 169cm.pl's wordpress theme.
+This is an archive repository of a 169cm.pl's WordPress theme.
 Most of the tickets and releases are in Polish.
 I am making this repository available because it tells one of the most important stories for me - the growth and decline of my 169cm.pl blog.

 Enjoy and freely use whatever you find here in your projects.
 Bon appetit!